Terminal Agents Suffice for Enterprise Automation: Additional Experiments

-This points to a fundamental limitation of the MCP paradigm: \textbf{an MCP agent can only perform operations that its tool registry explicitly exposes, and only with the parameters that each tool defines}.
-Investing in better MCP servers (e.g. adding more tools, exposing more fields) can narrow the gap, but the constraint remains structural: every tool is a rigid interface over an API that the CLI agent can access directly and flexibly.
-A CLI agent facing an unfamiliar endpoint can explore, adapt its payloads, and even write scripts to automate complex sequences, capabilities that no fixed tool registry can fully replicate.
-MCP servers are ultimately bounded by the same API surface they wrap, but present it in a less flexible form.
+This points to a fundamental limitation of curated, multi-tool catalogs specifically, not of MCP as an interaction paradigm: \textbf{an agent restricted to a fixed catalog of narrow, per-endpoint tools can only perform operations that catalog explicitly exposes, and only with the parameters each tool defines}.
+Investing in better MCP servers (e.g. adding more tools, exposing more fields) can narrow the gap, but the constraint remains structural: every narrow tool is a rigid interface over an API that the terminal agent can access directly and flexibly.
+A terminal agent facing an unfamiliar endpoint can explore, adapt its payloads, and even write scripts to automate complex sequences, capabilities that no fixed tool registry can fully replicate.
+MCP servers built as large catalogs of narrow tools are ultimately bounded by the same API surface they wrap, but present it through many rigid, per-operation interfaces rather than one flexible one.
+Appendix~\ref{sec:api-call} shows that replacing this catalog with a single generic tool recovers most of the gap, confirming that tool granularity, rather than the MCP mechanism itself, drives this result.